President and Chief Executive Officer,Chief Experience Officer

 Lorna Taylor is the President and CEO of Premier Eye Care, a leading expert in national managed eye care that provides services and administration of everything from routine vision exams to complex ocular surgical procedures.

 Taylor is an accomplished leader, both in directing Florida-based Premier and in making an impact in the community.
-Premier, ranked as one of “Florida’s Best Companies to Work For” for seven consecutive years — #1 in mid-sized companies in 2019 — has also been ranked repeatedly as one of the state’s fastest-growing companies by the Florida Business Journals.
+Premier, ranked as one of “Florida’s Best Companies to Work For” for eight consecutive years — #1 in mid-sized companies in 2019 and 2020 — has also been ranked repeatedly as one of the state’s fastest-growing companies by the Florida Business Journals.

 Premier manages full-risk medical and routine ophthalmic care for over 4 million people and is recognized for industry-leading technology-based solutions and a successful corporate culture.
 Taylor promotes associate engagement through an organizational model that encourages innovation and self-direction to team members, half of whom are millennials.